This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 Route Matching

-Route matching determines which upstream pool handles a request.
+Route matching determines which upstream handles a request.
 Routes are evaluated by longest-prefix matching across all configured upstreams, selecting the route with the most specific (longest) path prefix.

 RouteMatch Properties